Martin compactifications of affine buildings: Martin compactification

 which has a factor that is a non-trivial polynomial in $n$, while the right hand-side equals

 Therefore, \eqref{eq:45} cannot be satisfied for $n$ sufficiently large.
 Hence $J = J'$ and \eqref{eq:45} takes the form

 However, \eqref{eq:46} cannot be satisfied unless both sides are constant sequences for $n$ sufficiently large.
 Checking the right hand-side of \eqref{eq:46} we conclude that it has to be constant equal to $1$ for $n \geqslant 1$.
-Therefore, for all $\lambda \in P^+$ and $n \in \NN$, we have
+Since for each $\lambda \in P^+$,